Skip to main content

 Frequently asked questions

-Where can you find a five-bedroom apartment in Paris for under one million euros?
+Where can you find a five-room flat in Paris for under one million euros?

-What criteria should you prioritise for a family apartment in Paris?
+What criteria should you prioritise for a family flat in Paris?

-Families with children should check: proximity to schools and green spaces, bedroom layout (avoid en-suite bedrooms), sound insulation between rooms, whether there is a lift for upper floors, and co-ownership charges which are often higher for larger properties.
+Families with children should check: proximity to schools and green spaces, bedroom layout (avoid walk-through bedrooms), sound insulation between rooms, whether there is a lift for upper floors, and co-ownership charges, which are often higher for larger properties.

 Is the 12th arrondissement suitable for families with children?